 Uncertainty: Hydrological simulation results are subject to uncertainty resulting from imperfect knowledge, variability in space and time, and many different sources of errors.
 Observed atmospheric variables such as precipitation and air temperature contain measurement error, and sampling error due to the fact that they are only observed at a small number of locations in or close to a watershed.
 Measurement and sampling errors create uncertainty in the input data.
 The most complex model configurations still represent simplifications of the actual watershed conditions.
 Process models include structural uncertainty due to simplifying assumptions about hydrological processes and parameter identification errors due to scale issues.
 Process models also include parametric uncertainty reflecting the inability to specify exact values of model parameters due to finite length and uncertainties in the calibration data.
 All of these factors contribute uncertainty in the modeling that leads to uncertainty in the output results.
 (See Ammar Rafiei Emmam et al, Frontiers of Earth Science, Dec 2018, Volume 12, issue 4, pp661 and Benjamin Renard et al, Water Resources Research, vol. 46, W05521 for more information on uncertainty in hydrological modelling.)
 Monte Carlo simulation is one approach to addressing uncertainty but there are also other techniques such as extended Kalman filter, Generalized Likelihood Uncertainty Estimation (GLUE), Bayesian model averaging, and bootstrapping.
 Describe the approaches and any features for their use included in the model for representing uncertainty in input data, simulation, and output results.

-Simulation Time Interval: Some hydrological models can only operate at one fixed time interval (or time step).
-Some models can operate at multiple time intervals, for example, from minutes to hourly to daily.
-List the time intervals available in the model.
+Computation Time Interval: Some hydrological models can only operate at one fixed time interval (or time step).
+Some models allow the user to choose a time interval from available choices ranging from minutes to hourly to daily.
+List the time intervals or range of time intervals for which the model can undertake computation of the processes available in the model.

 Model Output Time-Series: Hydrological models often produce a large variety of output data types.
 Model computed streamflow discharge is critical for flood forecasts.
 Other data types can provide detailed information about land surface processes (e.g., soil moisture fraction, basin average soil moisture, snow cover depth and water equivalence, among others).
 List the output data types produced by the model.